antoinecollet5/lbfgsb/CONTRIBUTING.rst

 Documentation
 ~~~~~~~~~~~~~

-Python Reactive Transport Inversion Demonstrator could always use more documentation, whether as part of the official Python Reactive Transport Inversion Demonstrator docs, in docstrings, tutorials and even on the web in blog posts, articles and such.
+The project could always use more documentation, whether as part of the official lbfgsb docs, in docstrings, tutorials and even on the web in blog posts, articles and such.

 For docstrings, please use the `numpy docstring format <https://numpydoc.readthedocs.io/en/latest/format.html>`_.